Bruce Bostelman

-Bruce Lee Bostelman (born July 20, 1962) is an American farmer and politician who has served in the Nebraska Legislature from the 23rd district since 2017.
+Bruce Lee Bostelman (born July 20, 1962) is an American politician who served in the Nebraska Legislature representing the 23rd district from 2017 to 2025.

 Early life

 Bostelman was born in Superior, Nebraska, in 1962, to Dwayne Bostelman and Avis Pingel and was baptized in the Lutheran faith.
 He graduated from Superior High School in 1980.
 After high school, Bostelman joined the United States Air Force and served as a security specialist through 1984, and then as a paralegal from 1985 to 2000.
 He received an associate's degree in paralegal science from the Community College of the Air Force and a Bachelor of Science in business management from Bellevue University in 2002.
 In 2001, he was promoted to director for Pre Paid Legal Services Inc.

 Political career

 In 2016, Bostelman was elected to the Nebraska Unicameral.
-In 2016 and in his 2019 reelection campaign, Bostelman campaigned on issues of opposing tax increases, opposing extending public benefits to illegal immigrants, supporting veterans, opposing human trafficking, and retaining the death penalty.
+In 2016 and in his 2020 reelection campaign, Bostelman campaigned on issues of opposing tax increases, opposing extending public benefits to illegal immigrants, supporting veterans, opposing human trafficking, and retaining the death penalty.
 Among the bills Bostelman presented in 2017 was a bill to give spouses of active duty and recently discharged service members preference for hiring by government entities in Nebraska.
 In 2018, Bostelman worked to weaken the Nebraska Public Records Act, pushing bills that gave exemptions to records created in the registration, possession, or sale of guns and that gave exemptions to public power utilities companies.

 Bostelman is noted for his anti-tax stance.
 He and Elmwood's Robert Clements received the top scores from anti-tax group, Nebraska Taxpayers for Freedom in 2019.
 Bostelman was the sole vote against allowing Gage County, Nebraska, to raise sales taxes to reimburse the exonerated Beatrice Six.
 He also supported Governor Pete Ricketts' opposition of Critical Race Theory at the University of Nebraska in 2021.